 Since the devolution of the water supply and sanitation project to the LGUs in 1992, the LGUs have been dependent on the Internal Revenue Allotment (IRA) for their financial requirements.
-For the period 1994-1998, IRA of the province represented about 48.93% of the total income.
-The province has other sources of income from the operation of its economic enterprises such as MISORTEL (Misamis Oriental Telephone System) and stalls for rent located in the area adjacent to the Provincial Hospital.

-On the other hand, actual expenditures for the period 1994 to 1997 were 91.47% of the total revenue, which were mainly broken down into capital outlay (7.78%), personnel expenses (46.63%) and operation and maintenance expenses (37.06%).
+For the period 1994-1998, IRA of the province represented about 89.32% of the total income.
+The province does not have an economic enterprise.
+On the other hand, actual expenditures for the same period were mainly broken down into capital outlay (22.8%), personnel expenses (35.96%) and operation and maintenance expenses (32.21%).

 The funds for the water supply sector are part of the capital outlay of the province.
-The amount of debt servicing capacity of the provincial government is computed to be \$\frac{P}{47.42}\$ million for the year 1998, which represents the maximum loanable amount through the MDF.
+The amount of debt servicing capacity of the provincial government is computed to be \$\frac{P}{4}1.52\$ million for the year 1998, which represents the maximum loanable amount through the MDF.

 Funds for the capital outlay is mainly derived from 20% DF of the IRA and part of which is the water supply and sanitation sector allotment.
-During the period 1994 to 1998, the 20% DF was sufficient to finance the capital outlay requirements.
-Due to the low availability of funds, the relevant sector accounts between 1.81% to 19.08% of DF or about 3.8% of IRA.
+Except for 1994 and 1995, in most years, the 20% DF was sufficient to finance the capital outlay requirements.
+Due to the low availability of funds, the relevant sector accounts between less than 10.35% to 37.65% of 20% DF or about 2% to 7.5% of IRA, although it is noted that in recent years the water supply sector has been given more funds.

-Planned sector investments during the period 1995-1998 amounted to about \$\mathbb{P}\$ 70.4 million but the actual expenditures disbursed for the sector out of the 20% DF was 16.2% of the required investments or \$\mathbb{P}\$ 11.47 million.
-Of the investments, Level II and III amounted to about \$\mathbb{P}\$ 58.84 million, while Level I water supply was only \$\mathbb{P}\$ 6.88 million.

-The DPWH and the DILG implemented the sector projects in previous years.
-The DPWH, through its DEOs, still receive requests for assistance from barangay people.
+Planned sector investments during the period 1995-1998 amounted to about \$\mathbb{P}\$57.05 million but the actual expenditures disbursed for the sector out of the 20% DF was lower at \$\mathbb{P}\$45.1 million.
+Of the investments, Level II obtained planned allocation of \$\mathbb{P}\$28.32 million, which is almost half of the planned investments for the water supply sector.
+The provincial government and the DPWH implemented the sector projects in previous years.
+The funds from the CDF (Countrywide Development Fund) were also availed of.

 With regard to the capital cost recovery for Level I water supply, it was free to the community in the past.
 For Level II systems, the capital cost is shouldered by the RWSAs through a loan or grant, while for Level III, the WDs or RWSAs bear the entire cost.
-Level III systems are usually financed by the LWUA for a period of up to 30 years with interests ranging from 8.5-12.5 %.
+Those for Level III are usually financed by the LWUA for a period of up to 30 years with interests ranging from 8.5-12.5 %.
 For less capable WDs, soft loans without interest for the first 5 years of operations are available.
 Regarding sanitation sector, construction of the superstructure and the depository of household toilet is through self-help.